Lostoski, Ho to wed - Sidney Daily News

 The bride-to-be earned a Bachelor’s and Master’s degree from Kent State University.
 She is currently a doctoral candidate in English at the University of New Hampshire.

-The bridegroom-to-be is a 2009 graduate of Sidney High School, earned a Bachelor’s degree from Kent State University and earned a Master’s degree from Northeast Ohio Medical University.
+The bridegroom-to-be is a 2009 graduate of Sidney High School, earned a Bachelor’s degree from Kent State University and earned a Medical degree from Northeast Ohio Medical University.

 Ho is currently completing a dual residency grogram at Dartmouth Hitchcock Medical Center in Psychiatry and Leadership in Preventive Medicine.
 He will also earn his Master of Public Health in June 2020.
 He is currently the President of the New Hampshire Psychiatric Society.